SaiSindhuja197/Azure-Arc-enabled-SQL-Server/03-Single-Pane-of-Glass-Dashboard.md

-# Exercise 3: Create a Single pane of glass managed solutions with Azure Arc
+# Exercise 3: Create a Single pane of glass-managed solutions with Azure Arc

 ## Task 1: Create a Single Pane of Glass Dashboard